namercha/automating-aws-with-python/README.md

 # automating-aws-with-python
-Repository for Automating AWS with Python course
+Repository for the A Cloud Guru Course *Automating AWS with Python*